iNinad/logzio-metrics-reporter/README.md

    - It leverages tokens securely fetched from Jenkins credentials for NA and EU environments.

 2. **Customers File Management**:
-   - `customers.yml` from the `oas-deployment` repository is fetched automatically during the pipeline execution via sparse checkout.
+   - If selected, `customers.yml` from the `oas-deployment` repository is fetched automatically during the pipeline execution via sparse checkout.
+Otherwise, you can provide a custom customers.yml

 3. **Pipeline Automation**:
    - The `Jenkinsfile` defines a robust pipeline for setting up the environment, running the script, and archiving the result as a downloadable artifact.